top of page

 In 2021, the Freedom Games honored Army Spc.
 Geoffrey Whitsitt, 21, of Taylors, South Carolina

-On January 13, 2010, while serving during Operation Enduring Freedom, Geoffrey's Humvee hit a homemade bomb leaving him fatally wounded.
+Whitsitt was assigned to Fort Bragg, NC.
+On January 13, 2010, while serving during Operation Enduring Freedom in Afghanistan, Geoffrey's Humvee hit a homemade bomb leaving him fatally wounded.

 2020